Trump unveils guidelines to reopen America, lets governors to take call on lifting curbs in states

 US President Donald Trump has unveiled a three-phase plan to reopen the world's largest economy, jolted by the COVID-19 pandemic, that allows governors to gradually ease the crippling lockdown in their states.
-His announcement came on a day when the labor department said another 5.2 million workers filed for unemployment benefits last week.
+His announcement came on a day when the labour department said another 5.2 million workers filed for unemployment benefits last week.
 The job losses from the COVID-19 pandemic was 22 million in March, easily the worst stretch of US job losses on record.
-The International Monetary Fund this week projected that the American economy will shrink this year by 5.9 percent amidst the pandemic that has wreaked havoc in the country.
+The International Monetary Fund this week projected that the American economy will shrink this year by 5.9 per cent amidst the pandemic that has wrecked havoc in the country.

 "If the virus returns in the fall, as some scientists think it may, possibly, these guidelines will ensure that our country is up and running so that we can likewise put it out quickly," he said.
-Currently, more than 95 percent of America's 330 million population are under a stay-at-home order.
-More than 670,000 Americans have contracted the coronavirus, and over 33,000 have lost their lives, according to the latest Johns Hopkins University figures.
+Currently more than 95 per cent of America's 330 million population are under a stay-at-home order.
+More than 670,000 Americans have contracted the coronavirus, and over 33,000 have lost their lives, according to latest Johns Hopkins University figures.

 A record 4,591 Americans died in the last 24 hours alone due to the novel coronavirus in the US, which has the highest number of COVID-19 casualties in the world.
 The 18-page guidelines were developed by top medical experts from across the government and are based on verifiable metrics regarding the situation on the ground.
 The guidelines empower governors to tailor the phased reopening to address the situation in their states.